 |Time||What to Expect||What You Should Do|

-- The overall recipient may look bruised while the donor area is closed with sutures or staples.
+- The overall recipient area may look bruised while the donor area of the body is closed with sutures and staples.

-- The donor area is covered by a dressing that will be removed the next day during a follow-up appointment with the doctor.
+- The donor area is covered with a dressing that will be removed the next day during a follow-up appointment with the doctor.

-- There could be some pain and tightness in the donor area that can be improved with pain medication provided in our complimentary post-op kit.
+- There would be some pain, discomfort and tightness felt in the donor area that can be treated with pain medication provided in our complimentary post-op kit.
 Pain and tightness may continue for the first few days after the procedure.

-- Do not touch or wash the recipient area the first night.
+- Do not touch or wash the recipient area during the first night after surgery.

-- While outdoors, cover your head with the hat we provide you.
+- While you are outdoors, cover your head with the hat we provide you.

 - Sleep with your head elevated to avoid rubbing off or detaching any of the grafts in your sleep.
-Try putting 3 or 4 pillows under you to raise your upper body while sleeping in order to achieve the proper elevated angle.
+Try putting 3 or 4 pillows under you, in order to raise your upper body while sleeping, in order to achieve the proper elevated angle.

 - Avoid alcohol the night of the procedure as it may interact in a negative way with some of the prescribed medications.